Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Exceptions.
-There are exceptions to this storage model: In the event of events or observed behaviors which we deem malicious or anomalous, we may utilize more detailed logging to collect more specific IP address data in the process of normal network defense and mitigation.
+There are exceptions to this storage model: In the event of events or observed behaviors which we deem malicious or anomalous, we may utilize more detailed logging to collect more specific IP address data in the process of normal network defence and mitigation.
 This collection and transmission off-site will be limited to IP addresses that we determine are involved in the event.

-1. Partners, third-party affiliations or sources of funding.
-Details of our Threat Intelligence partners can be found at our website page (insert link).
+1. Associated entities.
+Details of our
+Threat Intelligence partners can be found at our website page (insert link).

 1. Correlation of Data.
 We do not correlate or combine information from our logs